Mostafas889a/I2C_TRIAL2/QUICK_START.md

 - Fixed AttributeError with cocotb.log.error.counter
 - See **COCOTB_TEST_FIX.md** for details

+### GPIO Change
+- I2C pins moved from GPIO 5/6 to GPIO 8/9
+- Firmware updated to configure new GPIOs
+- All documentation updated
+- See **GPIO_CHANGE_SUMMARY.md** for details

 ## How to Run Tests

 ### Option 1: Using the Helper Script (Recommended)